 Most consumers are turning towards beauty bloggers and independent research to learn about a product prior to purchase.
 Therefore, many more consumers are aware of what make up brushes are made of, and won’t use them if they are made from natural hair.

 Years ago, Taiki released Tafre, an ecological, animal free fibre for make up brushes.
 This patented fibre feels and performs better than natural hair.
-Now Taiki added antimicrobial elements to the fibre, creating Tafre+.
-Tafre+ is a safe, animal free fibre that outperforms natural hair.
+Now Taiki added antimicrobial elements to the fibre, creating Tafre+, a safe animal free fibre that outperforms natural hair.